puar-playground/purediffusion/README.md

 2. Noisy data tensor, $D$.
 The model's output should be of the same shape (dimension) of the noisy data tensor. e.g., $D \in \mathcal{R}^{100 \times 32 \times 32 \times 3}$ for $32 \times 32$ RGB images with batch size $100$.

-In the demo, a linear model is provided to demostrate the usage.
+In the demo `purediffusion/model.py`, a linear model is provided to demostrate the usage.